ArslanKamchybekov/wildhacks/README.md

-# Waddl: The Ultimate Productivity App
+# Waddl: The Ultimate Productivity App 🦆

-Waddl is a real-time productivity web app with a twist—a virtual duck companion that holds you accountable.
+Waddl is a real-time productivity computer vision web app with a twist—a virtual duck companion that holds you accountable.
 It's not just a reminder to focus; it **DEMANDS** you meet your goals, blending fun, accountability, and a little bit of chaos into your daily routine.

 ## Inspiration

 We set out to build an app that goes beyond the typical productivity reminder.
 Drawing inspiration from Tamagotchis, sports betting, and our playful habit of roasting each other, Waddl is the love child of our interests—quirky, intense, and designed to push you toward success (at the cost of your wallet, honor, and an adorable pet).

-## What It Does 🦆
+## What It Does

-- **Real-Time Productivity**: Monitor your progress with a dynamic web app.
+- **Real-Time Productivity**: Monitor your progress through computer vision and an extension, built around a dynamic web app.
 - **Virtual Duck Companion**: Bond with a cute duck via your webcam (and give it a thumbs up/wave, trust us!).
 If you slack off and miss your goals, **the duck dies**.
 - **Shared Experience**: Raise a duck with friends and hold each other accountable.
 - **Motivational Roasts**: Get encouraging—and sometimes brutally honest—roasts powered by Gemini AI (in front of everyone).